For visitors to the

-Overseas Visitors : Temporary Import/Export permits – click HERE for more information and to download the application form (SAPS 520).
+Step one : Temporary Import/Export permits – click HERE to download the application form (SAPS 520).

 TEMPORARY SHOTGUN PERMIT PROCESSING SERVICE FOR OVERSEAS VISITORS

-To avoid any processing problems either in advance of your visit to South Africa or upon arrival, we strongly recommend that you use the PHASA processing service which also includes a ‘Meet and Greet’ at Johannesburg O R Tambo airport (meet and greet not available at Cape Town but you can still use the processing service to obtain your permit).
+To avoid any processing problems either in advance of your visit to South Africa or upon arrival, we recommend that you consider using the PHASA processing service (the fee is $160) which also includes a ‘Meet and Greet’ at Johannesburg O R Tambo airport (meet and greet not available at Cape Town but you can still use the processing service to obtain your permit).
 Please download the SAPS520 form HERE (or you can complete it on-line at http://phasa.saps520.com/) The information on the processing service HERE.
 Documents must be submitted at least 30 days before arrival.
-PLEASE NOTE you will need a letter of invitation for the event in which you are participating – please email Sarah at the CTSASA at email@example.com.

 AMMUNITION : Please ensure that you request 1000 rounds of ammunition to be listed on your permit